-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 Crisp and juicy, with uncanny pineapple (the old-school kind with proper acidity, before industrial breeders turned pineapples into sugar grenades).
 Bright acidity and overtones of grapefruit and pear keep things lively in this blissfully unoaked chardonnay from cool-climate Western Australia.
 Available in Ontario.

-Albert Bichot Chablis 2014 (France)
+Albert Bichot Chablis 2014, France

 SCORE: 89 PRICE: $19.95